buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_9_NFT_Your_Face.md

 Add two images to the `src` folder.
 We'll use one as the initial image and the second as the updated image.

-Here are the imports we'll need, nothing new here:
+Here are the imports we'll need in `src/index.ts`, nothing new here:
 ```ts
 import { Connection, clusterApiUrl, PublicKey } from "@solana/web3.js"
 import {